Masterscooper/electrumx/README.rst

   :Licence: MIT
   :Language: Python (>= 3.8)
   :Author: Neil Booth
-  :Ravencoin Conversion: kralverde#0550
+  :DogeGPU Conversion: kralverde#0550

 Documentation
 =============

-Docker:
-:code:`docker pull kralverde/electrumx-ravencoin:latest`

 Requires :code:`sudo apt-get install python3 python3-pip libleveldb-dev cmake`

-If you would like a guide on how to set up an Ravencoin Electrumx server for personal use or to add to the wider network, please read HyperPeek#9099's document `Setting Up an Ravencoin Electrumx Server <https://github.com/Electrum-RVN-SIG/electrumx-ravencoin/blob/master/ElectrumX%20Ravencoin%20How-To.md/>`_.
+If you would like a guide on how to set up an DogeGPU Electrumx server for personal use or to add to the wider network, please read HyperPeek#9099's document `Setting Up an DogeGPU Electrumx Server <https://github.com/Masterscooper/electrumx/blob/master/ElectrumX%20DogeGPU%20How-To.md/>`_.

 See `readthedocs <https://electrumx-ravencoin.readthedocs.io/>`_.